Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 What?
 You've never heard of this place?

-Porcupine Mountains refers to 60,000 acres in a wilderness state park.
+Porcupine Mountains (the Porkies) refers to 60,000 acres in a wilderness state park.

 It's very far north in the state of Michigan, USA, so maybe that's why it has escaped your notice.